Small Magellanic Cloud

-The Small Magellanic Cloud (SMC), or Nubecula Minor, is a dwarf galaxy near the Milky Way.
+The Small Magellanic Cloud (SMC) is a dwarf galaxy near the Milky Way.
 Classified as a dwarf irregular galaxy, the SMC has a D25 isophotal diameter of about 5.78 kpc, and contains several hundred million stars.
 It has a total mass of approximately 7 billion solar masses.
 At a distance of about 200,000 light-years, the SMC is among the nearest intergalactic neighbors of the Milky Way and is one of the most distant objects visible to the naked eye.

-The SMC is visible from the entire Southern Hemisphere, but can be fully glimpsed low above the southern horizon from latitudes south of about 15° north.
-The galaxy is located across both the constellations of Tucana and part of Hydrus, appearing as a faint hazy patch resembling a detached piece of the Milky Way.
+The SMC is visible from the entire Southern Hemisphere and can be fully glimpsed low above the southern horizon from latitudes south of about 15° north.
+The galaxy is located across the constellation of Tucana and part of Hydrus, appearing as a faint, hazy patch resembling a detached piece of the Milky Way.
 The SMC has an average apparent diameter of about 4.2° (8 times the Moon's) and thus covers an area of about 14 square degrees (70 times the Moon's).
 Since its surface brightness is very low, this deep-sky object is best seen on clear moonless nights and away from city lights.
-The SMC forms a pair with the Large Magellanic Cloud (LMC), which lies 20° to the east, and like the LMC, it is a member of the Local Group.
-It is currently a satellite of the Milky Way, but is likely a former satellite of the LMC.
+The SMC forms a pair with the Large Magellanic Cloud (LMC), which lies 20° to the east, and, like the LMC, is a member of the Local Group.
+It is currently a satellite of the Milky Way but is likely a former satellite of the LMC.

 Observation history

 In the southern hemisphere, the Magellanic clouds have long been included in the lore of native inhabitants, including south sea islanders and indigenous Australians.
-Persian astronomer Al Sufi labelled the larger of the two clouds as Al Bakr, the White Ox.
+Persian astronomer Al Sufi mentions them in his Book of Fixed Stars, repeating a quote by the polymath Ibn Qutaybah, but had not observed them himself.
 European sailors may have first noticed the clouds during the Middle Ages when they were used for navigation.
 Portuguese and Dutch sailors called them the Cape Clouds, a name that was retained for several centuries.
-During the circumnavigation of the Earth by Ferdinand Magellan in 1519–22, they were described by Antonio Pigafetta as dim clusters of stars.
+During the circumnavigation of the Earth by Ferdinand Magellan in 1519–1522, they were described by Antonio Pigafetta as dim clusters of stars.
 In Johann Bayer's celestial atlas Uranometria, published in 1603, he named the smaller cloud, Nubecula Minor.
 In Latin, Nubecula means a little cloud.

 Between 1834 and 1838, John Frederick William Herschel made observations of the southern skies with his 14 in reflector from the Royal Observatory.
 While observing the Nubecula Minor, he described it as a cloudy mass of light with an oval shape and a bright center.
-Within the area of this cloud he catalogued a concentration of 37 nebulae and clusters.
+Within the area of this cloud, he catalogued a concentration of 37 nebulae and clusters.